Dorchester, Boston: Economy

 Throughout its history, Dorchester has had periods of economic revival and recession.
 In the 1960s and 1970s, Dorchester was particularly hard hit by economic recession, high unemployment, and white flight.

 In 1953, Carney Hospital moved from South Boston to its current location in Dorchester, serving the local communities of Dorchester, Mattapan, Milton and Quincy.
+It closed in 2025.

 In 1953, a major public housing project was completed on the Columbia Point peninsula of Dorchester.
 There were 1,502 units in the development on 50 acre of land.
 It later became known for high rates of crime and poor living conditions, and it went through particularly bad times in the 1970s and 1980s.
 By 1988, there were only 350 families living there.
 In 1984, the City of Boston gave control of it to a private developer, Corcoran-Mullins-Jennison, who redeveloped the property into a residential mixed-income community called Harbor Point Apartments which was opened in 1988 and completed by 1990.
 It was the first federal housing project to be converted to private, mixed-income housing in the United States.
 Harbor Point has won much acclaim for this transformation, including awards from the Urban Land Institute, the FIABCI Award for International Excellence, and the Rudy Bruner Award for Urban Excellence.

 During the housing crisis of 2008 in the United States, Dorchester's Hendry Street became the epicenter in the media In reaction, the city of Boston negotiated to buy several of the houses for as little as $30,000.
 It is moving to seize other foreclosed properties on which the owners have not paid taxes.
 The houses were renovated and added to the inventory of subsidized rental housing.